vtex-apps/product-specification-text/README.md

-# VTEX Product Specification Video
+# VTEX Product Specification Text

+## Disclaimer: this is not an official VTEX app
+:loudspeaker:  This app is not supported by the product team.
+Use it on your own risk!

 ## Description

-VTEX Store Components is a collection of components that can be used to create/extend others VTEX apps.

-:loudspeaker: **Disclaimer:** Don't fork this project; use, contribute, or open issue with your feature request.
+This app allows the rendering of simple specification text values outside of the specification table, free from any predefined styling.
+It is capable of rendering either single fields or whole groups, depending on the mode you set.

 ## Table of Contents